Fomachka/github-search/README.md

 # github-search
-A simple website where you can see statistics on Github users
+A simple website where you can see statistics on Github users!
+Check it out at https://github-users-searching-appl.netlify.app